olin/studentgovernment/student_government_bylaws.md

 easily-read way.
 These Transparency Documents are continuously updated by the members of the Student Government, and are as follows:

-**The List of Official Actions.** This document is to record every Official Action of the Student Government and the Council of Olin Representatives, which are described in [Article 1, Section 4](https://github.com/olin/studentgovernment/blob/master/student_government_bylaws.md#section-4-official-actions) and [Article 2, Section 8](https://github.com/olin/studentgovernment/blob/master/student_government_bylaws.md#section-8-official-actions) respectively.
-The document is in reverse-chronological order (with the most recent Official Action at the top), and contains the full text of every Official Action, as well as a brief summary of the action if necessary.
+**The List of Official Actions.** This document contains a record of every Official Action of the Student Government and the Council of Olin Representatives, which are described in [Article 1, Section 4](https://github.com/olin/studentgovernment/blob/master/student_government_bylaws.md#section-4-official-actions) and [Article 2, Section 8](https://github.com/olin/studentgovernment/blob/master/student_government_bylaws.md#section-8-official-actions) respectively.
+The list is in reverse-chronological order (with the most recent Official Action at the top), and contains the full text of every Official Action, as well as a brief summary of the action if necessary.

+**The List of Committees and Appointees.** This document contains a list of the College's Faculty and Operational Committees along with their descriptions and the student volunteers appointed to each committee.

 **The Report on the Student Activities Fund.** As described in [Article 2, Section 2](https://github.com/olin/studentgovernment/blob/master/student_government_bylaws.md#section-2-executives),